The world’s most exclusive gin, officially recognised twice as the world’s most innovative alcohol.

 Distilling at half the pressure found on top of Mount Everest and at a temperature lower than the coldest day recorded at the South Pole, The Cambridge Distillery has been able to capture the “angel’s share” of their Japanese Gin which would otherwise be lost to evaporation – yielding just 15ml per distillation.
 The result is a gin of unparalleled intensity and complexity, an expression of refined elegance which has previously been the preserve of the finest single malts and significantly aged cognacs.

-Only six bottles of Watenshi (‘The Japanese Angel’) have been produced.
-It is presented in a decanter bottle hand blown in Cambridgeshire, designed by London based duo Loris&Livia and finished off with silver pieces by jeweller Antoine Sandoz, whose other clients include Chanel, Tom Ford and De Beers.
+Only six bottles of Watenshi (‘The Japanese Angel’) are produced in each batch.
+They are presented in a decanter bottle hand blown in Cambridgeshire, designed by London based duo Loris&Livia and finished off with silver pieces by jeweller Antoine Sandoz, whose other clients include Chanel, Tom Ford and De Beers.
 The liquid inside is equally stunning, with notes of sweet citrus and spice, supported by bitter juniper and an incredibly long, complex finish.

-Watenshi is launching exclusively in Selfridges, with Guy Hodcroft (Wine & Spirits buyer) commenting:
+Watenshi launched exclusively in Selfridges, with Guy Hodcroft (Wine & Spirits buyer) commenting:

 “The Cambridge Distillery has yet to produce anything short of extraordinary, but the Watenshi takes it to